 Complete the online application form.
 Note that we ask for two references that we can check – one from a friend and another from an employer or teacher.
 Please include email addresses.
 You will then receive an email telling you we received the application.

-Upon acceptance into the program you will receive an e-mail asking you to fill out the COLT acceptance forms along with a $2,000 deposit.
+Upon acceptance into the program, you will receive an e-mail asking you to fill out the COLT acceptance forms and provide a $2,000 deposit.

 - Phone (250)286-3122 and provide your Visa or Mastercard information

-- Money orders or cheques can be made out Strathcona Park Lodge Ltd and mailed to the following address.
+- Money orders or cheques made out Strathcona Park Lodge Ltd and mailed to the following address.

 Strathcona Park Lodge & Outdoor Education Centre